Skip to content

 Check the status of the nai helm deployments using the following command:

-helm list -n istio-system
+helm list -n envoy-gateway-system

 helm list -n kserve